PraneetAR/Bit-Torrent-Lite/README.md

    - `Chunk`: Requests a specific 256KB segment of a file.
 5. **Transfer**: If the peer has the requested chunk, they send the raw bytes back.
 The requester appends these bytes to a local file until the entire file is assembled.

-## 📝 License

-This project is created for educational purposes.